• Skip to primary navigation

 Can I freeze fish cakes?

 You certainly can freeze these fish cakes.
 In fact, I normally double the recipe and freeze half for another meal.
-These little fish cakes are so handy to have on standby for when you want a quick and easy meal.
+These little fish cakes are so handy to have on standby for those times when you want a quick and easy meal.

 • Once you have coated and crumbed the fish cakes, place them in a single layer on a baking sheet.